NTU-CSIE-DSA/hw1-DragonsSongAwakening/README.md

 <!-- 文字敘述如何實作 -->
 Keywords: `skip list`, `prefix sum`.

-In the provided code, we utilize $N$ linked-lists to record the attacks by each classmate, and maintaining the association between rank and classmates through `Classmate.rank` and `rank_table`.
+In the provided code, we utilize $N$ skip lists to record the increased powers of attacks by each classmate, and maintaining the association between ranks and classmates through `Classmate.rank` and `rank_table`.

 Below are implementations for each incident:
-1. Swap the rankings of the two classmates and add a new record to the appointed classmate.
-Note that only two people change their rankings in this incident. $O(1)$.
+1. Swap the ranks of the two classmates and add a new record to the appointed classmate.
+Note that only two people change their ranks in this incident. $O(1)$.
-2. We count the occurrences of this incident so far, denoted as `n_up`.
-To check a person's power, the `update()` function quickly calculates their current power.
+2. We count the occurrences of this incident using `n_up`.
+To check a person's power, the `update()` function quickly calculates zir current power.
 It's essential to invoke `update()` prior to any ranking change. $O(1)$.
-* Use binary search to quickly find the answer. $O(\log N)$.
+3. Use binary search to quickly find the answer. $O(\log N)$.
-* For the basic problem, you can just maintain the summation of the last $M$ attacks for each classmate. $O(1)$ For the bonus problem, you should store the prefix sum in each node and apply skip list to quickly access the nodes. $O(\log N)$.
+4. For the basic problem, you can just maintain the summation of the last $M$ increased powers of attacks for each classmate. $O(1)$
+For the bonus problem, you should store the prefix sum in each node and apply skip list to quickly access the nodes. $O(\log N)$.

 #### Other approaches